apivideo/api.video-go-client/docs/UploadTokens.md

-List all active upload tokens.
+List all active upload tokens